What is an Alcohol/Drug Assessment?

 Who would want to do a ‘Rule 25’ or ‘Chemical Use’ assessment through Telehealth?

 If you happen to live in rural Minnesota or, as mentioned above, have transportation, childcare, or work issues or even traveling, a ‘Rule 25’ assessment through telehealth may be the perfect option for you.

 An assessment through telehealth would not be necessary if you are a Minnesota resident living in the metro area or suburb of Minneapolis/St. Paul, St. Cloud, Duluth, or Rochester/Austin area, there are multiple treatment facilities/county professionals that are able to provide the assessment.
 Also if, you are not comfortable with internet technology, an online assessment is probably not your first choice.

 What if the court won’t accept an assessment done through telehealth?

 First, get permission from your county court administrator, probation/parole agent, child protection worker, or employer.
-Give them M.A.A. website and they can check for themselves through the information provided and with the Minnesota Behavioral Board of Health.
+Give them the website of mnalcoholdrugassessments.com and they can see that I am licensed through the State of Minnesota with Minnesota Behavioral Board of Health.